Learn how to choose an amazing gaming headset with this checklist of just 9 surprisingly simple steps.

 Today’s gaming headsets make for ideal multiple purpose audio companions for gamers who don’t want to spend money on separate devices.

-Because you don’t have to purchase a separate microphone, gaming headsets are a more affordable solution.
+Because you don’t have to purchase a separate microphone, gaming headsets can be a more affordable solution.

 Drawbacks of Gaming Headsets